Candidates

 "Employers / recruiters often review hundreds of CVs per day, and your suitability could be determined in the first 30 seconds."

-For this reason, you need to make sure your CV content stands out, whilst providing the most relevant information in a clear and concise manner.
+For this reason, you need to make sure that your CV content stands out, all whilst providing the most relevant information in a clear and concise manner.
 Investing time in your CV will save the reviewer time and maximise your chances of success.

 Permanent: 2 - 3 pages